route/route.github.com/source/posts/2018-05-21-freebsd-openvpn.html.md

 ### Install and copy configs:

-Let's first change shell to sh as FreeBSD comes with csh by default and set a few variables:
+Let's first change shell to sh as FreeBSD comes with csh by default:

 ```shell
 root@vpn:~ # sh